-In the middle of the secret arrangements for This is your Life, there was a sad visit to the Red Arrows at Cranwell in August 1996.
-The Leader of the Russian Knights aerobatic display team, Lieutenant Colonel Alexsander Vladimirovich Lichkun and three other Russian pilots re-visited the Red Arrows by invitation of Air Chief Marshal Sir Michael Graydon, the Chief of the Air Staff.
+In the middle of the secret arrangements for This is your Life, there had been a sad visit to the Red Arrows at Cranwell.
+The Leader of the Russian Knights aerobatic display team, Lieutenant Colonel Alexsander Vladimirovich Lichkun and three other Russian pilots re-visited the Red Arrows at the invitation of Air Chief Marshal Sir Michael Graydon, the Chief of the Air Staff.
 This time they arrived by road having first flown more comfortably and quietly by British Airways Boeing 767 from Moscow to Heathrow.

 Accompanying the Squadron Commander were: Colonel Vladimir Pavlovich Basov, the very first Leader of the Russian Knights and now a staff officer at the Russian Ministry of Defence in Moscow; Lt Col Sergei Yureivich Ganichev, another of the original Russian Knights and now on the staff of the Aviation Display Centre; and Lt Col Vladimir Aleksandrovich Kovalskiy, deputy Leader of the present Russian Knights.

 "The purpose of our visit," Colonel Basov told me, "apart from our wish to meet the Red Arrows again, is to learn about sponsorship, public relations and the operational planning that goes on behind the scenes, and to see for ourselves how the Red Arrows work in an operational environment.
 We readily admit that we can learn much from the world's premier aerobatic display team.
 Not how to fly," he added with a mischievous twinkle in his eye, "but how to sell ourselves to the public."
 Over the next couple of hours Colonel Basov and I sat outside the Red Arrows' crew room in a pleasant, private, patio area drinking coffee, while he narrated an horrendous story and I made copious notes.